LDeer03/web-dev-hw/assignment_12/README.md

 15. Free Response: Summarize your work cycle for this assignment.

 This week was a little different of a process because there was so much review.
 I read the assignment, built and launched the site, read the material, and then watched the video.
 I had to change quite after watching the video.
 I don't remember seeing anything about a font or menu css.

-But, got it in.
+After attempting to add the new css files, my entire site fell apart.
+Unfortunately I have been sick this week, so in the time I have left before the deadline, I can not trouble shoot what happened.
+I restored my site to before the additions and take my chances.
+As you know, this is not the work I like to turn in.
+I tried several different ways to add the drop down menu but was unable to.
+I decided it was better to have a page that looked visually correct than to have a partial tool bar.
+I will try again if there is time and I feel better.
+Thank you for teaching us so much!!